fasrc/mdoc/content/guides/running-jobs.md

     <figcaption>View the available modules after loading a compiler.</figcaption>
 </figure>

-The official command line query tool is `module spider`.
-This tool can only query module names or partial module names, but indexes all of the Helmod deployment as well as legacy modules.

 The Helmod `module-query` command supports more sophisticated queries and returns additional information for modules.
 If you query by the name of an application or library (e.g. hdf5), you'll retrieve a consolidated report showing all of the modules grouped together for a particular application.

 <figure>